Johnny-Codes/agenticsaas/README.md

 5. Make sure Ollama is running
 6. `docker compose up`
 7. Frontend on `localhost:3000`, backend on `localhost:8000` and docs at `localhost:8000/docs`

+## Ollama

+Current models being used from Ollama are:
+- llama3.2:latest
+- phi3:14b

+1. Install Ollama
+2. In a terminal run the following command for each model listed above: `ollama pull <model>`